-Track the weather with TWC (The Weather Channel)
+- Track the weather with TWC (The Weather Channel)

 and My Radar.

-ShopShop: This is a wonderful application
+- ShopShop: This is a wonderful application for

-CardStar: This app allows you to keep
+- CardStar: This app allows you to keep track of

 merchant can scan the image on your phone.

 version of each app for each device.

-If the App does not specifically support the iPad, you
+- If the App does not specifically support the iPad, you

 can click the 2X button which will be displayed with the App to get it